 TGbf editor: Change the text in P33 L40-41 as follows

-If the AID11 subfield is equal to 2044, the format of the STA Info field is shown in Figure 9-75m (STA Info field in a Sensing NDP Announcement frame with AID11 subfield equal to 2044).
+If the AID11 subfield is equal to 2044, tThe format of the STA Info field with AID11 equal to 2044 is shown in Figure 9-75m (STA Info field in a Sensing NDP Announcement frame with AID11 subfield equal to 2044).

 Resolution for CID 3286

 TGbf editor: Change the text in P32 L17-21 as follows

-The Sounding Dialog Token Number subfield in the Sounding Dialog Token field contains a value in the range of 0 to 63, which identifies the Measurement Exchange ID that this transmitted Sensing NDP Announcement frame is part of (see 11.55.1.5.2 (TB sensing measurement exchange) and 11.55.1.5.3 (NonTB sensing measurement exchange)).
+The Sounding Dialog Token Number subfield in the Sounding Dialog Token field contains a value in the range of 0 to 63, which identifies the Measurement Exchange ID value in the range of 0 to 63, which identifies the measurement exchange that this transmitted Sensing NDP Announcement frame is part of (see 11.55.1.5.2 (TB sensing measurement exchange) and 11.55.1.5.3 (NonTB sensing measurement exchange)).

 Resolution for CID 3289

 TGbf editor: Add the text in red (below) in P33 after L8 after the following black text (below)